the-ride-never-ends/make_canned_documentation/README.md

 - Descriptiveness: Arbitrary
 - Description Format: Arbitrary
 - Language: English, with support for non-English inputs
+- Maximum Size Limits: 4096 tokens.
+If the input exceeds this limit, the program should return an error message indicating that the input is too large.
+- Required Inputs: A string containing program requirements.
+- Optional Inputs: None

-- Input Validation
+### Input Validation
-    1. Input must be a string of non-zero length.
+- 1. Input must be a string of non-zero length.
 If the input is empty, the program should return an error message indicating that the input is invalid.
-    2. Input must be in a supported format (plain text, UTF-8 encoded).
+- 2. Input must be in a supported format (plain text, UTF-8 encoded).
 If the input is in an unsupported format, the program should return an error message indicating that the input format is unsupported.
-- Maximum Size Limits: 10 MB per input.
+- 3. Input must be within the maximum size limit.
 If the input exceeds this limit, the program should return an error message indicating that the input is too large.
+- 4. Input must in intelligible language (e.g. not gibberish, ASCII art, etc.).
+If the input is not intelligible, the program should return an error message indicating that the input is not intelligible.

+### Input Sanitization Requirements
+- Remove any non-text characters (e.g. images, emojis, etc.)
--
+- Trim leading/trailing whitespace.
+- If the input is not in UTF-8 encoding, the program should attempt to convert it to UTF-8 encoding.
+If the conversion fails, the program should return an error message indicating that the input encoding is unsupported.

-## Example Inputs
+### Example Inputs
 - 1. "Calendar scheduler."
 - 2. "I wanna know what people think based on their Facebook posts."
 - 3. "Create a web scraper that can extract user data from Linkedin profiles.
 The data should include the user's name, job title, company, location, and education in JSON format.
-It should follow ethical webscraping practices and respect user privacy."
+It should follow ethical web-scraping practices and respect user privacy."
-- 4. "Make me a fucking sandwich."
+- 4. "Make me a sandwich yesterday."
 - 5. "Objective: Develop a machine learning model to predict stock prices based on historical data.
     Constraints:
     \1.
 The model should take into account various factors such as volume, price, and sentiment analysis of news articles.